grenudi/l4d2-autobhop/README.md

  I am not responsible for bans that are a result of using this software.
 If you choose to use this software and you get banned its on you not me.

 ## Downloading
  Go to actions and select the first one in the list.
 Then there should be a list of downloads.
 I recommend the Release x86 one, but all of them work.
 Don't use the Debug ones, unless you experience errors, as the Debug build run a lot slower.

+ Download .exe from bin\x64\ (idk how to use actions on github..)

 ## Running
  `l4d2-autobhop.exe <playerbase> <mFlags offset> <window name>`